-The currency of account of the individual sub-funds (which is indicated in the name of the respective sub-fund) refers only to the currency in which the net asset value of the respective sub-fund is calculated and not to its investment currency.
+A currency designation contained in the name of an individual sub-fund (currency of account) refers only to the currency in which the net asset value of the respective sub-fund is calculated and not to its investment currency.
 Investments are made in the currencies that are most suitable for the performance of the sub-funds.